3DotsHub/onion-routing-udp/docs/transport.md

 #### SignedPackage

 SignedPackage acts as a wrapper to wrap the TransportData and attaches a signature to the TransportData and a publicKey.
 This should make sure that, noone is changing your transport packages.
-Verify: signature of sha256(message) from publicKey?
+Verify: signature of sha256(transportData) from publicKey?

 #### TransportData

 Will include an transport package opcode for execution, message data and timeHash.

-#### Message
+#### OpData

 All relevant data, to run opcode.